-The African American and African Studies major/minor is geared towards both the scholarly and the working world.
+The Africana Studies major/minor is geared towards both the scholarly and the working world.
 We aim to produce graduates who are ready for advanced graduate study in the humanities or social sciences; we also aim to produce professionals who can work in a variety of fields that require an understanding of the history and cultures of African and African-descended peoples.
 Our major and minor can be used in a broad array of fields, such as marketing; journalism; education; and the arts.
 In future we hope to establish internships for our majors, where they can apply their scholarly knowledge to a particular career.

 The following courses (21 credits) are required:

 21:014:111, 112 -- Introduction to African American & African Studies

 21:014:305 -- Black Women in the United States

 21:014:*** – Literature of Africa and/or Caribbean

 ***The following courses are examples of what will fulfill this requirement: 014:304,358,370; 350:256,356; 352:395,396

 21:014:396 -- The African-American Community

 Fifteen (15) additional credits in electives are required for completion of the major.